deeecent/decentpoems/doc/about.md

 ## How we built it

-Thanks to Polygon, we managed to squeeze all features on-chain, effectively creating a fully decentralised application (including the SVG and metadata of the NFT-Poems :D).
+Thanks to Polygon, we managed to squeeze all the features on-chain, effectively creating a fully decentralised application (including the SVG and metadata of the NFT-Poems :D).

 We could then interact with some pretty cool components that came to the ecosystem: